oregonyuky/vim-configuration/README.md

 # Vim configuration based on my set up
-try to use you vim more efficiently
+try to use your vim more efficiently
 ## Plug Install (windows)
 Install this on powershell
 ```